BartlomiejIT/Top-Fashion-Insta-Influencers-Campaign-SQL-Power-BI-Excel/README.md

 Once we observe we're hitting the expected key stages, we'll advance with potential partnerships with **Kendal Jenner**, **Angus Cloud** and **Kim Kardashian** instagrammers in the future.

-- What stepds do we take to implement the recommended decisions effectively?
+- What steps do we take to implement the recommended decisions effectively?

 Reach out to the teams behind each of these profiles, starting with **Zendaya**.